SamAlber/qa-automation-demo/README.md

 ### Phase 1 — Monolithic Image With App + Tests

-- At first, I put the tests and the app into the **same Docker image**.
+- Initial design: app and tests in a **single container**.
-- I ran `pytest` after the container booted using `sh -c "sleep 5 && pytest"`.
+- Ran `pytest` after `sleep 5` inside `sh -c` entrypoint.
-- ✅ This worked, but it felt **non-modular and less professional**.
+- ✅ Worked, but not scalable, not clean, and not modular.

 ### Phase 2 — Separate Docker Images